Per Capita Personal Income in Oregon’s CountiesDecember 8, 2022

-The three major components of per capita personal income – net earnings; transfer receipts; dividends, interest, and rent – make up different portions of counties’ PCPI.
-In general, counties with higher PCPI have a higher percentage of PCPI attributable to net earnings.
-Per capita net earnings made up 67% of PCPI in Washington County and 65% in Multnomah County.
-In Wheeler County, per capita net earnings made up just 35% of PCPI.
+The three major components of per capita personal income – net earnings; transfer receipts; and dividends, interest, and rent – make up different portions of counties’ PCPI.
+In general, counties with higher PCPI have a higher share of income attributable to net earnings.
+Per capita net earnings made up 67% of PCPI in Washington County and 63% in Multnomah County.
+In Wheeler County, net earnings made up just 37% of PCPI.

 Income from transfer receipts is generally higher in counties with lower PCPI.
 These transfer receipts are primarily government social benefits, such as Social Security (retirement), Medicare (health insurance program for people age 65 or older), Medicaid, and unemployment insurance.
 The initial impulse is to presume that folks in some counties rely more heavily on government subsidies; however, the story behind the higher transfer receipts is one of age demographics.

-In rural Oregon, the share of the population that is age 65 and older increased from 18% in 2010 to 24% percent in 2019.
-The retirement age population grew by 40% between 2010 and 2019, while the working age population and youth population declined by 2% and 5%, respectively.
+In rural Oregon, the share of the population that is age 65 and older increased from 19% in 2011 to 24% in 2021.
 A higher share of retirees means a higher share of transfer receipts.
-The share of per capita income from transfer receipts was higher in Wheeler (39%), Curry (36%), Jefferson (35%), and Malheur (35%) counties.
-The lowest share of per capita transfer receipts was in Washington (12%) and Clackamas (13%) counties.
+The share of per capita income from transfer receipts was higher in Wheeler (44%), Malheur (44%), Jefferson (42%), and Curry (41%) counties.
+The lowest share of per capita transfer receipts was in Washington (16%) and Clackamas (17%) counties.

 Metro and Nonmetro

-Comparing metro Oregon with other metro areas across the nation, however, we see that Oregon’s metro PCPI lags the nation and has for a long while.
-In fact, Oregon’s metro areas had a PCPI that was 90% of the national metro-area PCPI in 2009 and 94% in 2019.
+Comparing metro Oregon with other metro areas across the nation, however, we see that Oregon’s metro PCPI lags the nation and has for a while.
+In fact, Oregon’s metro areas’ PCPI was 88% of the national metro-area PCPI in 2011 and 96% in 2021.

 As shown in the table, net earnings make up the highest share of PCPI for all areas.
-However, net earnings make up a higher share of PCPI for metros than nonmetros, while transfers make up a higher share for nonmetros than metros.
+However, net earnings make up a higher share of PCPI for metros than nonmetros, while transfer payments make up a higher share for nonmetros than metros.